Automatic (Hikaru Utada song): Background and production

-Born and raised in New York City, Utada had her first solo experience in professional recording with Cubic C, a pseudonym used for her earlier English language work.
-After completing her first record Precious (1998), with the help and guidance of her parents, musicians Teruzane Utada and Keiko Fuji, it failed to generate interest in both the United States and Japan, with the record only appearing at number 38 on the Oricon Albums Chart in the latter country.
+Born and raised in New York City, Utada had their first solo experience in professional recording under the pseudonym Cubic U, which was used for their earlier English language work.
+After completing their first record Precious (1998), with the help and guidance of their parents, musicians Teruzane Utada and Keiko Fuji, it failed to generate interest in either the United States or Japan, with the record only appearing at number 38 on the Oricon Albums Chart in the latter country.
 At the time however, Utada had moved to Tokyo and attended Seisen International School, and later the American School in Japan, subsequently scoring a record contract with label Toshiba-EMI.
-Executives at the company worked with them to become classified as a singer-songwriter instead of an idol singer, but prompted them to write and record songs in Japanese rather than English.
+Executives at the company worked with Utada to become classified as a singer-songwriter instead of an idol singer, and prompted them to write and record songs in Japanese rather than English.

-From the bunch, Utada solely wrote "Automatic" in Tokyo, and recorded a demo tape in mid-1998—which then appeared on the special 15th Anniversary edition of her album First Love (1999).
-She received help from her father, his friend Akira Miyake, and they both served as producers on the track.
-Additionally, the singer acts as a co-producer and co-composer on the recording, two roles which she felt were necessary in becoming a singer-songwriter.
-The trio begun working on her debut single, and recorded it at three studios: Studio Z'd, Wonder Station Yoyogi Studio, and Studio Terra, all based in Tokyo, Japan.
-According to Utada, an English version exists, but remains unreleased.
+Utada solely wrote "Automatic" in Tokyo, and recorded a demo tape in mid-1998—which then appeared on the special 15th Anniversary edition of their album First Love (1999).
+They received help from their father and his friend Akira Miyake, who both served as producers on the track.
+Utada acted as a co-producer and co-composer on the recording, two roles which they felt were necessary to perform in becoming a singer-songwriter.
+The trio began working on their debut single, and recorded it at three studios: Studio Z'd, Wonder Station Yoyogi Studio, and Studio Terra, all based in Tokyo, Japan.
+According to Utada, an English version was recorded, but executives at Toshiba-EMI insisted that they promote themselves in the Japanese market, so they recorded the final version in Japanese instead.